Sing Street

-Sing Street is a 2016 coming-of-age comedy-drama film written and directed by John Carney from a story by Carney and Simon Carmody.
-Starring Ferdia Walsh-Peelo, Lucy Boynton, Maria Doyle Kennedy, Aidan Gillen, Jack Reynor and Kelly Thornton, the story revolves around a boy starting a band to impress a girl in 1980s Ireland.
-It is an international co-production among producers from Ireland, the United Kingdom and the United States.
+Sing Street is a 2016 coming-of-age musical comedy-drama film written and directed by John Carney from a story by Carney and Simon Carmody.
+Starring Lucy Boynton, Maria Doyle Kennedy, Aidan Gillen, Jack Reynor, Kelly Thornton and Ferdia Walsh-Peelo, the story revolves around a teenage boy who forms a band to impress a girl in 1980s Dublin.
+It is an international co-production of Ireland, the United Kingdom and the United States.

 The film had its world premiere at the Sundance Film Festival on 24 January 2016.
 It was released in Ireland on 17 March 2016, in the United States on 15 April and in the United Kingdom on 20 May.
-The film received positive reviews from critics, grossed $13 million worldwide on a $4 million budget, and was nominated for Best Motion Picture – Musical or Comedy at the 74th Golden Globe Awards.
+The film received positive reviews from critics, grossed $13.6 million worldwide on a $4 million budget, and was nominated for Best Motion Picture – Musical or Comedy at the 74th Golden Globe Awards.

 Plot

-In inner-city south Dublin in 1985, Robert Lalor struggles with his architecture practice and his marriage, and drinks and smokes to excess.
-At a family meeting, he announces he is taking his youngest son Conor out of his expensive school and moving him to a Christian Brothers school, Synge Street CBS, which Robert asserts is of equally high repute.
-Conor's older brother Brendan ribs him about the change as well as about the state of the family unit.
+In 1985, 15-year-old Conor Lalor lives in inner-city South Dublin with his parents, Robert and Penny, and two older siblings, Brendan and Ann.
+Since his parents constantly argue, Conor writes music as a way to cope with his troubled home life.
+Due to recent financial difficulties, Robert and Penny announce that Conor will be transferred from his private school to Synge Street, a public Christian Brothers school.

-Conor appears in his new uniform but without the regulation black shoes.
-The school principal, Br.
-Baxter, chastises him despite Conor's pleas of being unable to afford new shoes.
-To avoid going shoeless, he paints his shoes black.
-An encounter with the school bully, Barry, introduces Conor to Darren, an ally and budding entrepreneur.
-When Conor recruits aspiring model Raphina for a music video, Darren agrees to manage his band and introduces him to multi-instrumentalist Eamon.
+On his first day at Synge Street, Conor is reprimanded by Brother Baxter, the stern school principal, for not wearing the mandatory black shoes, despite Conor's pleas that he cannot afford new shoes.
+After Baxter orders him to remove his brown shoes, Conor paints the shoes black.
+An encounter with school bully Barry introduces Conor to Darren, a budding entrepreneur.
+Conor then meets and becomes smitten with Raphina, a 16-year-old aspiring model who lives across the street from the school.
+In an effort to impress Raphina, he decides to form a band and recruits her for a music video.
+Darren agrees to manage his band and introduces him to multi-instrumentalist Eamon.

-The band practices in Eamon's living room, playing covers until Brendan encourages him to develop the band's own style.
-He writes original songs with Eamon, describing themselves as "futurists".
-The band films their first music video wearing comical costumes; Raphina acts as ingénue and makeup artist.
-Conor goes into school the next day wearing make up, and Brother Baxter forcibly removes it.
-Raphina gives Conor his nickname "Cosmo", which she says is more in keeping with his new band's image.
+They are soon joined by keyboardist Ngig, drummer Larry and bassist Garry, naming their band Sing Street.
+The band practises in Eamon's living room, playing covers until Brendan, a music enthusiast, encourages Conor to develop the band's own style.
+Conor writes original songs with Eamon, describing themselves as "futurists".
+Sing Street films their first music video wearing outlandish costumes; Raphina acts as ingénue and makeup artist.
+Conor wears makeup to school the next day, and Baxter forcibly removes it.

+Raphina gives Conor the nickname "Cosmo", which she says is more in keeping with his new band's image.
+She tells him about her plans to leave for London soon with her older boyfriend, Evan, with whom she has an on-and-off relationship.
 After spending the day filming a music video for a new song, Conor and Raphina kiss.
-Conor also stands up to his bully, Barry by pointing out the insignificance of both their lives, which greatly upsets Barry.
+At school, he stands up to Barry.